Classification of Teeth

 Understanding Your Bite

 The classification of bites are broken up into three main categories: Class I, II, and III.
 See images and details below.
-For more information about your Teeth Classifications or to schedule a consult with Dr. Shinmachi, use our Contact us form or call our office in Somerville, NJ at Somerville Office Phone Number (908) 526-0808.
+For more information about your Teeth Classifications or to schedule a consult with Dr. Shinmachi, use our Contact us form or call our office in Somerville, NJ at Mint Orthodontics Somerville Orthodontic Office Phone Number (908) 526-0808.

 Class I is a normal relationship between the upper teeth, lower teeth, and jaws or balanced bite.